My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 We spent a lot of time together, which I’m sure Bob remembers fondly.

-In the galley area of the kitchen we chose flat cabinet frames.
 The top drawers are flat front, and the lower drawers and cabinet doors have recessed panels with a bead detail.

 After the cabinets were installed, Bob shared with me that he did not like our paint color choice, but came to appreciate it once the kitchen was finished.